runemadsen/runemadsen-2012/writings/printing-code/index.md

 > It’s important to use your hands, this is what distinguishes you from a cow or a computer operator - Paul Rand

 For many years graphic design education has been a separate field.
-You learn about color, grids, form, balance, typography, and books on the subject are minded towards individuals with visual creativity.
-The opposite can be said about the field of programming, that for a long time has been geared towards technically skilled people.
+You learn about color, grids, form, balance, typography, and books on the subject are geared towards individuals with visual creativity.
+The opposite can be said about the field of programming that for a long time has been geared towards technically skilled people.
 During the last decade this line has obviously blurred, but not to the degree you would expect.
 Companies still hire _designers_ or _developers_.
 Most web design is still made in Photoshop and then translated into code.
 I even know quite a few creative coders who act like scared children when asked to design something.

-For someone who grew up as a part of the computer generation this divide might seem problematic.
-If your first experiments with color and form was when you were also writing HTML and CSS for the first time, then how do you tell when design stops and programming begins?
+For someone who grew up as a part of the computer generation, this divide might seem problematic.
+If your first experiments with color and form was when you were also writing HTML and CSS for the first time, then how do you know where design stops and programming begins?
 Graphic design and programming are so intermingled today that a term like *Computational Design* seems like a much better explanation of the two merging fields.
 [Design is how it works](http://daringfireball.net/2012/02/walter_isaacson_steve_jobs), not just a last layer of make-up.

 As I've grown more experienced as a graphic designer, it has become obvious that a great deal of this experience is built on a very systematic approach to design.
 Graphic design almost seems like algorithms controlled by a creative vision.
 Grids are just basic measurements.
 Typography is all about spacing and curves.
 Color schemes are basic math performed on the color spectrum.
 This class is about investigating what happens when we start creating graphic art only by writing code.
 It's an experiment in replacing already exiting tools (that too long has dictated the visual look of computational design - hello drop shadow) with our own software programs.
 We will investigate graphic design systems, distill them into algorithms, and eventually let them spin out of control.

-[it's also about new products of graphic design with computation: stefan sagmeister]

 Things To Keep In Mind
 ----------------------